roryprimrose/ModelBuilder/README.md

 ### IConstructorResolver

-An `IConstructorResolver` is used to assist in resolving the constructor to execute when creating instances of a model.
+An `IConstructorResolver` assists in resolving the constructor to execute when creating instances of a model.

 The `DefaultConstructorResolver` provides the logic for selecting the constructor with the least number of parameters unless constructor arguments have been supplied.
 In that case it selects a constructor that matches the argument list.

 ### ICreationRule

-An `ICreationRule` provides a simple implementation for returning a model value that bypasses the complexity of creating values using an IValueGenerator or an ITypeCreator.
+An `ICreationRule` provides a simple implementation for returning a model value that bypasses the complexity of creating values using an `IValueGenerator` or an `ITypeCreator`.
 Most often they are used when creating a custom `IBuildConfiguration`.

 For example: